-Spinal anesthesia (SA) is the method of choice for elective cesarean section (CS) despite the fact that it can cause various side effects such as hypotension [1-9].
+Spinal anesthesia (SA) is the method of choice for elective cesarean section (CS)

+despite the fact that it can cause various side effects such as hypotension [1-9].
 General anesthesia due to possible difficult intubation and aspiration can lead to the numerous complications [1].

-During CS, SA causes hypotension in approximately 50-90% of patients [2, 10] because of the sympathetic blockade [6].
+During cesarean section, SA causes hypotension in approximately 50-90% of patients [2, 10] because of the sympathetic blockade [6].
 Hypotension is usually accompanied by maternal nausea, vomiting, shivering, respiratory and neural problems [8].
 Hypotension leads to the reduction in utero-placental blood flow, and umbilical blood acidosis which can reflect on the vitality of the newborn, Apgar score.
-Because of potential maternal and fetal side effects, hypotension must be treated immediately, which implies to the significance of more frequent and precise monitoring of maternal blood pressure (BP) [8, 10].
+Because of potential maternal and fetal side effects, hypotension must be treated immediately, which implies to the significance of more frequent and precise monitoring of maternal blood pressure [8, 10].

 Hypotension can be overcome by using different vasopressors.
-Phenylephrine increases venous constriction and arterial constriction binding to $\alpha 1v$ and $\alpha 1a$ adrenergic receptors, which increases BP [5, 11, 12, 13].
-Ephedrine is non-catecholamine sympathomimetic agent, acting through $\alpha$ , $\beta 1$ , and $\beta 2$ adrenergic receptors.
-Ephedrine has predominant indirect mode
+Phenylephrine increases venous constriction and arterial constriction binding to $\alpha 1v$ and $\alpha 1a$ adrenergic receptors, which increases blood pressure (BP) [5, 11, 12, 13].
+Ephedrine is non-catecholamine sympathomimetic agent, acting through α , $\beta 1$, and $\beta 2$ adrenergic receptors.
+Ephedrine has predominant indirect mode of action, which explains its relatively slow and prolonged effect [5, 11, 12].